Explore FREE downloadable educational materials.

 - The most common way to become infected is through the skin by direct exposure to an infected animal, animal waste and by-products, or contaminated soil.
 Veterinarians, farmers, or researchers working with animals are at higher risk of being infected by anthrax.
 Continue reading quick facts…

-- Biothrax anthrax vaccine manufactured by Emergent BioSolutions is recommended for persons considered high-risk for anthrax exposure.
-These include U.S. military members deployed to areas of the world considered high-risk, veterinarians or persons handling animals or animal byproducts, and laboratory workers working with the anthrax bacterium (B. anthracis) Continue reading
+- Biothrax anthrax vaccine is FDA approved for use in adults aged 18 through 65 years who are considered high-risk for anthrax exposure.
+These include U.S. military members deployed to areas of the world considered high-risk, veterinarians or persons handling animals or animal byproducts, and laboratory workers working with the anthrax bacterium ( anthracis) CYFENDUS adjuvanted anthrax vaccine is FDA approved for use in individuals 18 through 65 years with a known or suspected anthrax exposure, to be given in combination with antibiotics.
+Biothrax and CYFENDUS anthrax vaccines can cause death to an unborn baby if administered to a pregnant woman.

 NVIC encourages you to become fully informed about anthrax and the anthrax vaccine by reading all sections in the table of contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.